AmrDeveloper/Amun/README.md

 - If Else Expression
 - While statement
 - Declare Prefix, Infix, Postfix functions
-- Binary, Logical, Comparisons Operators
+- Binary, Logical, Comparisons, Bitwise Operators
 - Assignments Operatiors =, +=, -=, *=, /=
 - Standard C Headers as part of the Standard library
 - No implicit casting, every cast must be explicit to be clear
+- Defer Statement

 ### Requirements for Developments
 - C++ Compiler (GCC or Clang) that support C++20